Enpass vs Bitwarden review 2025

 Family | $2.99/month for 6 users | $3.33/month for 6 users |

 Meanwhile, Bitwarden’s family plan is more expensive than Enpass.
 So, if you’re looking for a solution for multiple users, Enpass is definitely more cost-effective.
-Both of these solutions offer a free plan and a 30-day refund policy, and Bitwarden adds in a 7-day free trial for its Family Plan.
+Both of these solutions offer a free plan and a 30-day refund policy, and Bitwarden adds a 7-day free trial for its Family Plan.

 Enpass pricing

-Enpass offers three different price plans:
+Enpass offers 4 different price plans:

 - Enpass Free